TimeSnake/extension-discord/README.md

 All users currently connected to a deleted channel are sent to a fallback channel specified in the config file (coming soon).

+## License

+- The source is licensed under the GNU GPLv2 license that can be found in the [LICENSE](LICENSE) file.